Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and connected sums

 Unlike in Section~\ref{sec:disjoint-unions}, the homotopy equivalence of Proposition~\ref{prop:connected-sums} is not given by the identity map on the level of groups.
 Instead it involves counting holomorphic curves.

-\begin{rem} Note that if instead $\cL_{\a}$ is graded by $p$ and $\cL_{\b'}$ is graded by $p'$, there is also a homotopy equivalence of hypercubes realizing a tensor product formula.
-Note that in the case that all of the hypercubes of Lagrangians are graded by $p$ and $p'$, there are two distinct maps of hypercubes realizing the homotopy equivalence.
+\begin{rem} If instead $x$ is basepoint-esque for $\cL_{\a}$ and $x'$ is basepoint-esque for $\cL_{\b'}$, then there is also a homotopy equivalence of hypercubes realizing a tensor product formula.
+Note that in the case that if $x$ and $x'$ are basepoint-esque for all of the hypercubes of Lagrangians, then there are two distinct maps of hypercubes realizing the homotopy equivalence.
 These are referred to as $\Phi^{\bullet<\circ'}$ and $\Phi^{\circ'<\bullet}$ below. \end{rem}